 By aiming to streamline data analysis operations at IMPF, rather than having multiple data transfer lines between the platforms and our members, both financial and environmental costs will be reduced.

-Due to the European scope of the Network Project, the focus of the advocacy in will be on the issues and challenges currently facing the EU music publishing sphere.
-This includes supporting the interests of rightsholders and publishers as regards the EU Digital Services Act and Digital Markets Act, along with other key issues, such as the payments to publishers and songwriters relative to label; buy-outs; credits due etc..
-The advocacy, although primarily focused on European affairs, will have a positive effect on the music publishing industry across the world due to the global influence of the Brussels’ legislative agenda and the interdependent nature of music publishing.
+Due to the European scope of the Network Project, the focus of the advocacy will be on the issues and challenges currently facing the EU music publishing sphere, such as the payments to publishers and songwriters relative to label; buy-outs; credits due, etc. The advocacy, although primarily focused on European affairs, will have a positive effect on the music publishing industry across the world due to the global influence of the Brussels’ legislative agenda and the interdependent nature of music publishing.

 Find out more about IMPF membership